tmshv/tmshv/README.md

 Hi, my name is Roman.
 I'm a Full-Stack Software Engineer.

-I'm passionate about new technologies [challenges].
-That's why in my spare time I do open source projects.
+My passion is new challenges.
+In my spare time I do open source projects.

+Currently I'm working on the development of Neural Network.
+The main goal of the project is to help architects and urban analysts to find popular public city spaces.
+Convolutional neural network classifies data based on activity of users in social networks.

 ## My Core Stack